alitskevich/arrmatura/README.md

 - `ui:each="item of prop"` - iteration over items of list from a `prop` property.
 Current list item is set into `item`. (`item.id` is used here to match and re-use item components) (`itemIndex` contains current index)
 - `ui:props="expr"` - spreads values of object from `expr` expression into properties of a component.
 - `ui:key="some"` - to mark a inner content element to be transcluded in place of `<ui:transclude key="some"/>`.
+- `ui:ref="some"` - to make reference to an element in current component.

 ### tags